henri/printer-setup/README.md

 # Printer Setup #

 PrinterSetup is an open source (GNU GPL) cups print queue management system.

+Excellent for CUPS Print queue deployment on BYOD / Lab / Servers and more.

 Printer setup allows you to define "Printer Setup Files".
 Each PSF, defines the configuration of a CUPS print queue.
 You also have the ability to define "Printer List Files".
 A PLF contains a list of printers, to be setup.